 Fire Road — Open for active recreation.

-Parks and Playgrounds — All City parks are open, but playgrounds are closed.
+Parks and Playgrounds — All City parks are open including playgrounds.
 Please read the signs.
-Large gatherings are not permitted at City parks.

-Pool — Open for lap swim only, one person per lane, by reservation only.
+Pool — Open for lap swim only, two people per lane, by reservation only.

 Recreation Classes – Limited in-person, outdoor recreation classes available.